-Because it is not clear when or if this Section 174 capitalization provision will be deferred by Congress, taxpayers will need to begin to determine its impact on interim period financial statements and estimated taxes for the first quarter of 2022.
+Because it is not clear when or if this Section 174 capitalization provision will be deferred by Congress in 2023, taxpayers will need to begin to determine its impact on 2022 taxes and financial statements.

-Financial statements must be prepared based on current law—and the current Section 174 rules could result in new, and potentially significant, book-tax differences and related deferred tax assets.
-The new Section 174 rules also have the potential to impact effective tax rates if a valuation allowance is required for the deferred tax asset or due to the indirect effects on other calculations, including the interest expense limitation under Section 163(j), the base erosion and anti-abuse tax (BEAT), global intangible low-taxed income (GILTI), or foreign-derived intangible income (FDII).
+Any new Section 174 rules could result in new, and potentially significant, book-tax differences and related deferred tax assets.
+It also has the potential to impact effective tax rates if a valuation allowance is required for the deferred tax asset or due to the indirect effects on other calculations, including the interest expense limitation under Section 163(j), the base erosion and anti-abuse tax (BEAT), global intangible low-taxed income (GILTI), or foreign-derived intangible income (FDII).

 Identifying affected expenditures

-- The computation of qualified research expenses (QREs) under Section 41
+- The computation of qualified research expenses (QREs) under Section 41, and

-- Costs characterized as ASC 730 “book” research and development (R&D) expenses for financial reporting purposes
+- Costs characterized as ASC 730 “book” R&D expenses for financial reporting purposes.

 Taxpayers may have the option of using QREs used for computing the R&D credit under Section 41 or ASC 730 book R&D expense as an appropriate starting point to compute Section 174.
 The QRE approach would require several steps to "convert" QREs to Section 174 costs and to determine costs incurred incident to the research.
 The ASC 730 approach will likely require the identification of additional Section 174 costs not captured in book R&D expense.

 The discussion below provides insights into the definition of “costs” subject to Section 174 treatment.
 Because most taxpayers will need to reconcile costs treated as QREs under Section 41 and/or book R&D expense as defined under ASC 740 to determine Section 174 costs, this article also includes an analysis of these costs.